5 Tips to Creating an Affordable Farmhouse Kitchen

 You can repurpose an old sign with a new saying for a super-budget-friendly project.

 Or add a pop of color with a sign.
 I made the 'choose joy' sign in my pre-blogger days so I don't have a tutorial but it's similar to this one.
-Any old board will work!
+Any old board will work (and you won't need a diecut machine) or do what I did and paint over a sign that you don't like anymore!

-Another budget DIY sign, the 'fresh hot coffee' sign was made out of white poster board and craft vinyl!
+Another budget DIY sign, the 'fresh hot coffee' sign was made out of black poster board and craft vinyl!
 If you'd like a tutorial, please let me know in the comments and I'd be happy to share one.

 3. Every farmhouse kitchen needs a coffee bar

 A dedicated place to make coffee and keep all your favorite mugs and coffee stuff is charming and a great way to show off a collection!
-You can use a hutch like I did; but a corner on your counter would work too.
+You can use a hutch like I did, but a corner on your counter would work too.

 Want to start collecting white pitchers to add farmhouse appeal in your kitchen?
 Check these out or just keep your eye open the next time you're at the thrift store!